The Best 17 foods for people living with diabetes

 1- Soft drinks,

-fruit juice and other sugary beverages can produce an immediate rise in blood sugar because of their high sugar content.
-They are also high in calories, which can contribute to weight gain and make it more difficult to manage blood sugar.
-Instead of sugary drinks, try water, unsweetened tea, or flavored water.
+Fruit juice and other sugary beverages can produce an immediate rise in blood sugar because of their high sugar content.
+They are also high in calories, which can contribute to weight gain and complicate managing blood sugar.
+Instead of sugary drinks, try water, unsweetened tea, or flavoured water.

 2- Candy and sweets: